 $ mysql --table -u root -p --execute "SELECT COLUMN_NAME, CHARACTER_SET_NAME, COLLATION_NAME FROM information_schema.COLUMNS WHERE TABLE_SCHEMA='appdb' AND TABLE_NAME='users' ORDER BY ORDINAL_POSITION;" +-------------+--------------------+--------------------+ | COLUMN_NAME | CHARACTER_SET_NAME | COLLATION_NAME | +-------------+--------------------+--------------------+ | id | NULL | NULL | | username | utf8mb4 | utf8mb4_unicode_ci | | email | utf8mb4 | utf8mb4_unicode_ci | | created_at | NULL | NULL | +-------------+--------------------+--------------------+

-MySQL 8.4 and MariaDB 11.4 do not share the same default utf8mb4 collation name.
+MySQL and MariaDB do not share the same current default utf8mb4 collation name.

 $ sudo journalctl -u mysql -n 50 --no-pager

-Swap mysql for mariadb on MariaDB systems.
+Swap mysql for the discovered unit name, such as mysqld or mariadb.
 Related: How to view the MySQL or MariaDB server error log